arm7254-gene/applied-bioinfo/Week5/README.md

 echo "Reference genome downloaded and renamed"

+# To use this week's script:
+# 1. Save this file as download_mrsa.sh
+# nano download_mrsa.sh
+# Then paste the script content and save (Ctrl+X, Y, Enter)
+# 2. Make it executable: chmod +x download_mrsa.sh
+# 3. Run it: ./download_mrsa.sh

 # NEW CODE - Expanding from last week to download RNA-seq data
 echo ""
 echo "=== NEW THIS WEEK: Downloading RNA-seq samples ==="